-Earnings per share is calculated by dividing the net profit or loss before OCI for the year by the weighted average number of equity shares outstanding during the period.
+Earnings per share are calculated by dividing the net profit or loss before OCI for the year by the weighted average number of equity shares outstanding during the period.
 For the purpose of calculating diluted earnings per share, the net profit or loss before OCI for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.

-Notes to financial statements as at and for the year ended March 31, 2022 (All figures are Rupees in Lacs unless otherwise stated)
+TROPHIC WELLNESS PRIVATE LIMITED CIN U24100MH2010PTC206526 Notes to financial statements as at and for the year ended March 31, 2023 (All figures are Rupees in Lacs unless otherwise stated)